How to Become a Nurse (RN) in 2021 [Complete Guide]

 Education length: 4 years

 This degree path typically takes four years to complete.
 As you can imagine, this path is more comprehensive than the two year program discussed above.
-A bachelor’s degree in nursing places more emphasis on nursing theory and essentially will make you more marketable during the job hunt.
-Receiving this type of degree will not only help you land your first position, but it will set the stage for future promotions and management opportunities.
-If you are looking to expand your knowledge in the future, a bachelor’s degree is a stepping stone to obtaining a Master’s of Science in Nursing.
+A bachelor’s degree in nursing places more emphasis on nursing theory.
+It will also make you more marketable during the job hunt.
+Receiving this type of degree will help you land your first position, and set the stage for future promotions.
+If you are looking to expand your knowledge in the future, a bachelor’s degree is a stepping stone.
+The next step would be obtaining a Master’s of Science in Nursing.

 Option 3: Master’s of Science in Nursing (MSN)